Characters: Supernatural The Winchesters

 - Control Freak: John was very controlling and domineering by nature, especially towards his own sons.

-- Crusading Widower: John became a widower when Mary died in the same way.
-And he spent the rest of his life hunting down her killer, including training his sons into the human weapons that make such fascinating television.
-He died first, but his spirit helped his eldest son off the bastard a season later.
+- Crusading Widower: John became a widower when Mary died and spent the rest of his life hunting down her killer Azazel, training his sons into the human weapons that make such fascinating television.
+He died first, but his spirit helped his eldest son off the yellow-eyed bastard a season later.

 - The Cynic: Became one especially after his wife Mary tragically died.

-- Cynicism Catalyst: Mary's death forces John to get revenge against Azazel/YED.
+- Cynicism Catalyst: Mary's death forces John to get revenge against Azazel.
 He even raises his sons to become hunters in order to avenge Mary's death.

 - Dark Is Not Evil: John wears a lot of darker clothing.